 Tip 1.
 Use a Pro Google Slides Template

-A template is a great way to get a professional look for your Google Slides presentation without spending a lot of time on design or hiring a pricey designer.
+A template is a great way to get a professional look for your Google Slides presentation.
+It helps you avoid having to spend a ton of time with design - and you don't have to hire a pricey designer.

 Luckily, one of my favorite Google Slides tips is this: outsource the design work to someone else.

 To use a presentation template or theme, first rename it.
-Then, simply find the professionally designed slides you like and type over them with your own information.
+Then, find some slides you like and type over them with your own information.
 You can quickly delete the template slides you don't need, use those you do, and add your own custom photos and info.

 Tip 2.
 Cut & Paste a Slide From One Presentation to Another